robotools/robofab/README.md

 =======
 RoboFab is a Python library with objects that deal with data usually associated with fonts and type design.
 RoboFab has support for the [UFO font format](http://unifiedfontobject.org).

+###Documentation

+Documentation for RoboFab lives at [RoboDocs]:http://www.robodocs.info/roboFabDocs/source/index.html Some How Tos and older documentation can be found at RoboFab.com:[http://robofab.com]

 ###The Developers